FormShantonu/NodeJs/node_interview_note.md

 3. Security:

   * JWTs are signed using algorithms like HS256 or RS256, ensuring the integrity of the token.

+> What Happens If the Token Expires?

+If the access token expires:

+1. The client sends the refresh token to a refresh endpoint (e.g., /refresh-token).
+2. The server verifies the refresh token and issues a new access token.

 > O'auth2 mechanism for authentication system